OHI-Science/ohi-global/global2016/shiny_global2016/pages/fig4_tab_main1.md

 #### Drivers of change in OHI scores from 2012-2016

 <font size = 2>
-Contribution of OHI goals to changes in annual Index scores for the 15 regions with largest increases and decreases in scores and 10 representative regions in between (denoted by grey background).
-Light dark lines are the overall trend.
-Colored bars are the magnitude of change in each goal, either positive (to the right of the heavy black line) or negative (to the left).
-Note that minor change in an Index score can result from a wide range of possible combinations of changes in goal scores.
-See Fig G in S1 File for all countries.
+Contribution of OHI goals to changes in annual Index scores (use the interface to the left to view different groupings of regions).

+Improvements in **natural products**, **sense of place**, and **tourism & recreation** drove overall improvement in the regions with the highest increase in overall Index score, while declines in **natural products** and, to a lesser degree, **tourism & recreation** were the primary drivers of the greatest declines in regions.
+Minor changes in region-level Index scores were the result of a wide range of possible combinations of changes in goal scores.
+For example, a minimal change in all goals or large changes (but in opposite directions) of two or more goals could both lead to only a minor change in a region’s overall score.

-This plot corresponds to Fig 4 from the published paper.
+This plot corresponds to Fig 4 from the published paper and Fig G from the supporting information.
 </font>